-How research is making a difference
+How research is helping

 With early detection a major factor in preventing deaths from breast cancer, researchers are working on more effective methods to detect the initial development of breast cancer.
 They are also seeking ways of monitoring and detecting when breast cancer returns and spreads to other parts of the body.

 Currently, the gold standard in early detection is regular mammographic screening which has been proven to save lives.
 Researchers are looking to improve the sensitivity of mammograms to more accurately detect tumours.
 Women who may be experiencing symptoms of breast cancer should see their GP as soon as possible.

 3D mammography, also known as breast tomosynthesis, is a type of digital mammography in which x-ray machines are used to take pictures of thin slices of the breast from different angles and computer software is used to reconstruct an image.
 It is not yet determined whether 3D mammography is more effective in reducing deaths between check-ups and avoiding false positive results.
 NBCF is funding Professor Nehmat Houssami whose research will provide the data to underpin approval for 3D mammography to be included in the national breast screening program.